RotemHalbreich/Pokemon-Path/README.md

  In order to start playing the game please enter your ID and select the desirable level (0-23).

- You can also access the game from the Command Line by typing the command: `java -jar Ex2.jar 000000000 11`
+ You can also access the game from the Command Line by typing the command:

+ `java -jar Ex2.jar 000000000 11`

-`0000000000` - represents your ID  |  `11` - represents the level number
+`0000000000` - represents your ID  |  `11` - represents the number of level

 ----------------------------------------------------------------------------------------------------------
 ## :camera: *Screenshots:*